Koji47/strikers/README.md

 ## FighterCard

 - The Fighter card displays the information about each fighter
-- Each card has name, image, location, gym, discipline and a list of favourite strikes
+- Each card has a name, image, location, gym, discipline and a list of favourite strikes
 - The Fighter card uses the FavouriteStrikes component to display information about each of the favourite strikes

 ```